 Tips for getting graduate school financial aid

-Submitting the FAFSA is free.
+- Submitting the FAFSA is free.
 If you’re asked to pay for it, you’re on the wrong website.
-Always go to

-Don’t lose out on money for graduate school by missing the FAFSA deadline.
-Federal financial aid is awarded on a first-come, first-served basis, so apply as early as you can.
+- Don’t lose out on money for graduate school by missing the FAFSA deadline.
+Federal financial aid is awarded on a first-come, first-served basis, so apply as early as you can to maximize your aid.
 Applications are accepted beginning October 1 for the following academic year.

-Financial aid is need-based, but even if you think you won’t qualify, submit the FAFSA anyway.
+- Financial aid is need-based, but even if you think you won’t qualify, submit the FAFSA anyway.
 You risk losing out on potential aid if you don’t.
-If you have questions on your eligibility, visit

-For an estimate of how much graduate school financial aid you may be eligible for, check out the Office of Federal Student Aid’s
+- For an estimate of how much graduate school financial aid you may be eligible for, check out the Office of Federal Student Aid’s free calculator.

-After you submit your FAFSA, you’ll receive your financial aid award letters from every school to which you’ve been accepted.
-Financial aid letters may not look alike, but they contain the same information: the cost of attendance and the amount of financial aid you’re eligible for from all sources.
+After you submit your FAFSA, you’ll receive your financial aid offers from every school to which you’ve been accepted.
+Financial aid offers may not look alike, but they contain the same information: the cost of attendance and the amount of financial aid you’re eligible for from all sources.